Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 Is proxy better than VPN?

-When compared extensively, one will be able to find out that VPN capabilities are beyond what a proxy offers.
-Proxy is limited to replacing the IP addresses.
-But VPN does more than this.
-It adds double encryption, blocks ad blocker, monitor traffic quality, allows accessing blocked platforms/website, and does more than this.
+When compared extensively, VPN capabilities are beyond what a proxy offers.
+A proxy is limited to replacing IP addresses.
+But a VPN does more than this.
+It adds double encryption, blocks ad blockers, monitors traffic quality, allows accessing blocked platforms/websites, and more.
 Most VPNs are compatible with multiple kinds of devices.
 Considering all this, it’s easy to conclude that a VPN is far better than a proxy.

 Is VPN the same as a proxy?